The Biggest Fan: Plot

 Debbie's favorite band is Dream Street, and her favorite member is Chris Trousdale.
 When Chris gets a fever while travelling on the Dream Street tour, in a haze, he strays away and ends up in Debbie's bed, much to the shock of his "Biggest Fan", who thinks she's in heaven.
 Debbie proposes that Chris stay with her and he agrees.
 So, over the week they spend time together and she secretly hides him so he can escape the pressures of being a pop star for a little while.
 Chris even attends high school with Debbie, while disguised as a nerd.
 Meanwhile, the band's managers are going crazy at the loss of the star, thinking he has been kidnapped.
 At the end of the week Debbie and Chris (in disguise) go to her high school prom where two jealous popular girls figure out Chris's true identity and tell the police about Chris's whereabouts, splitting him and Debbie up.

 They are eventually reunited on stage at a concert, ending in a sweet, final kiss and a performance by Dream Street.

 Cast

 Actors who appeared in the movie include:

 Soundtrack

-The soundtrack was released by Sony Music Entertainment through Columbia Records on December 23, 2002.
+The soundtrack album was released by Sony Music Entertainment through Columbia Records on November 26, 2002.
 Songs from this release and their eponymous album appear in the film.
 3 out of the 11 tracks are from RubyBlue, Dream Street's labelmates from Edel Entertainment.

 All songs are performed by Dream Street unless stated and noted.